- Conduct Code

 - Threatening or intimidating any student for the purpose of, or with the intent of, obtaining money or anything of value from the student or for the purpose of, or with the intent of, preventing the student from participating in school or school activities.

-- Using any form of verbal, non-verbal, and/or physical contact which includes but is not limited to disability, ethnic, gender, racial, religious, and/or sexual harassment.
+- Using any form of verbal, non-verbal, and/or physical contact.
+This includes but is not limited to derogatory language against another student referencing disability, ethnicity, gender, race, sexual orientaton, religion, and/or sexual harassment.

 - Knowingly possessing, handling, or transmitting a knife or any object that can reasonably be considered a weapon.